 This elderly man near me was not wearing a mask.
-Was he made more vulnerable by choice or just not knowing?
-His age made him fragile, he was one we most needed to protect.
-Being next to him, watching him, while waiting my turn to select from the shelf---my own story of him emerged.
+Was he made more vulnerable by choice or by just not knowing?
+His age made him fragile; he was one we most needed to protect.
+Being next to him, watching him, while waiting my turn to select from the shelf, my own story of him emerged.
 I could see his wife ironing his collars, cooking and cleaning the house, showing her affection for him the best way she knew how.
 I imagined her death to be the only reason he was in the grocery store without a protective mask.
 She would have been there instead or at least insisted that he wear a mask.
 Like most, this was my first pandemic.
 Perhaps he had survived another earlier one and that had given him the courage to visit the grocery store unprotected by a mask, a wife.

 This old man I did not know seemed familiar, vulnerable and worthy of care.
 Seeing him without knowing him, deepened my impressions.
 Was this a virtue blooming from a pandemic?
 Caring for an unmasked stranger simply by wearing a mask?
 At that moment I realized the virus had brought us closer.